New Zealand passport: Cover

 Prior to May 2021, English was displayed first, then Māori.

 Regular passports issued prior to November 2009 had a navy blue cover.

 Passport note

 Passports contain a note from the issuing state that is addressed to the authorities of all other states, identifying the bearer as a citizen of that state and requesting that he or she be allowed to pass and be treated according to international norms.
 The note inside New Zealand passports states:

-The Governor-General in the Realm of New Zealand requests in the Name of Her Majesty The Queen all whom it may concern to allow the holder to pass without delay or hindrance and in case of need to give all lawful assistance and protection.